jpmorganchase/modular/docs/concepts/views.md

 visual and semantic boundaries of these components.
-They usually correspond to some equivalent in your UI framework (e.g - In [React](https://reactjs.org/docs/components-and-props.html), these are defined as classes that extend from React.Component, or regular functions that return JSX.
+They usually correspond to some equivalent in your UI framework (e.g - In [React](https://reactjs.org/docs/components-and-props.html), these are defined as classes that extend from `React.Component`, or regular functions that return JSX.
 In [Flutter](https://flutter.dev/docs/development/ui/widgets), these are classes that extend from different types of Views.
 In [Jetpack Compose](https://developer.android.com/jetpack#foundation-components),